ewoudwijma/MoonLight/docs/general/gettingstarted.md

 ## Installation - End user

 [install](https://moonmodules.org/MoonLight/general/index.html)

-(release 0.5.4, for latest build follow installation developer)
+* release 0.5.4, for latest build follow installation developer
+* This is WIP, looks like issue with erasing the board and setting the partitions right ...

 ## Configuration